 At the Hyperion Theater, you'll see live entertainment in a 2,000-seat theater.
 The theater is reminiscent of grand movie palaces in downtown Los Angeles, and the show is a top-notch Broadway-style musical.

-The story line is true to the film, but the presentation is what makes this show special.
+The storyline is true to the film, but the presentation is what makes this show special.
 Tony Award nominee director Liesl Tommy was hired to create a Broadway-level production.
-After being in the park and talking to guests, she realized that wasn’t good enough.
+After being in the park and talking to guests, she said in interviews that she realized it wasn’t good enough.
 The result is a piece of extraordinary stagecraft using projections that make for seamless scene changes and feeling of movement.

 What You Need to Know About the Frozen Show

-- Fun Factor: High.
-Especially if you like the Frozen story.
+- Fun Factor: High if you like the Frozen story.
 Less for others.

 - Seats in the front part of the orchestra section are the best, and even better are the ones along the aisles where you can get a close-up look at the passing performers.